ehansis/til/pages/diskcache.md

 ```

 Without caching, the recursive calls to `fibonacci` would cause the function to be called over and over again.
-With the `cache.memoize` deocorator, the result is cached for each `number` argument and the function is therefore
+With the `cache.memoize` decorator, the result is cached for each `number` argument and the function is therefore
-only called once for each `number`
+only called once for each `number`.

 ## Cache be gone!

 Once you have implemented a cache, you have gotten yourself a new problem, though: You need to think long and hard
-about when the cache needs to be cleared or single results evicted.
+about when the cache needs to be cleared or particular results evicted.
 Cached results may become outdated if, for example, data changes in your database.
 If the arguments to your query function stay the same, the cache won't know about the changed data and retrieve an outdated result.
 This can lead to some very confusing errors.
-But, how to solve that depends very much on your specific application...
+How to solve that depends very much on your specific application.
+That's the price you pay for performance...

+<<< Go back to the [table of contents](../README.md) || Opinions are mine, not necessarily those of [Vebeto GmbH](https://www.vebeto.de)